MV Princess of Vancouver (1955)

 MV Princess of Vancouver was a passenger vessel in the Pacific coastal service fleet of the Canadian Pacific Railway (CPR).

 The ship was part of the CPR Princess fleet, which was composed of ships having names which began with the title "Princess".

 History

 In 1955, Princess of Vancouver was added to the CPR fleet; and she would become the last remnant of the once famous coastal fleet in service.
 In 1981, sold to the BC Ministry of Transportation & Highways saltwater ferries.
 She was subsequently converted to a RORO ferry by Burrard Yarrows for $8,995,000 and in 1982 she was placed in service between Little River (Comox) and Powell River.

-On 10 October 1985 she was registered as Princess of Vancouver for the British Columbia Ferry Corporation and operated between Comox, British Columbia and Powell River, British Columbia, and from 1987 between Seattle and Victoria as "Vancouver Island Princess".
+On 10 October 1985 she was registered as Princess of Vancouver Island for the British Columbia Ferry Corporation and operated between Comox, British Columbia and Powell River, British Columbia, and from 1987 between Seattle and Victoria as "Vancouver Island Princess".
 In 1989 she was added to the British Columbia Stena Line and used along on the Victoria to Seattle route along with the SS Princess Marguerite.